Kaustav96/UiPath-Certification-Exam-Problem-1/README.md

 7. Populate KillAllProcesses.xaml from the Framework folder with killing the process used.
 8. Populate the Process.xaml file with the following actions: Navigation, Searching for Invoice Number, Scraping, Checking if the values match, Handling the Business Rule Exception.

-Important Note: Don't use external file references outside of the project folder (including Orchestrator Assets).
-Place all the used files within the project folder, zip that folder and upload it to the UiPath Certification Platform.

-Zip ALL the used workflow files AND the output Excel file.
-Then upload the .zip file to the UiPath Certification Platform.

 Good luck!